sindresorhus/gulp-zip/readme.md

 ##### modifiedTime

-If this optional field is specified, then its value will be assigned as the modification timestamp for all files added to the zip archive.
-Setting it to the same value across executions is a way to create stable zip archives--archives that change only when the contents of their entries change, regardless of whether those entries were "touched" or regenerated.

 Type: `Date`<br>
 Default: `undefined`

+Overrides the modification timestamp for all files added to the archive.

+Tip: Setting it to the same value across executions enables you to create stable archives—archives that change only when the contents of their entries change, regardless of whether those entries were "touched" or regenerated.

 ## License